dechengc/node-server/README.md

 #### functionality

 This server provides a restful api with POST method and "/checkBirthday" url to check how many days from today to the next birthday.
-The input format is json passed in body and requires 4 properties: firstName, lastName, month, date.
+The input format is json passed in body. input format:
+{
+  name: {
+    first: String,
+    last: String
+  },
+  birthday: {
+    month: Integer,
+    date: Integer
+  }
+}.